A Brief History of Manipuri Literature

 Madu makta kokta wahong matu chura thetline

-During Chandrakirti’s reign there was an apparent interest in Manipuri expressions but people were still apprehensive about the royal decree of using the native tongue.
-As a result, nothing good came for the language.
+During Chandrakirti’s reign there was an apparent interest in Manipuri expressions, but people were still apprehensive about the royal decree of using the native tongue.
+As a result, people saw nothing good in and for the language.

 Basanta gi matamda marup mapaang loinana